AlbertoGudinoOchoa/breath-diabetes-synthetic-data/README.md

 Citation
 If you use this data in your research, please cite the original study as follows:
 Gudiño-Ochoa, A., García-Rodríguez, J. A., Cuevas-Chávez, J. I., Ochoa-Ornelas, R., Navarrete-Guzmán, A., Vidrios-Serrano, C., & Sánchez-Arias, D. A. (2024).
 Enhanced Diabetes Detection and Blood Glucose Prediction Using TinyML-Integrated E-Nose and Breath Analysis: A Novel Approach Combining Synthetic and Real-World Data.
-Bioengineering.
+Bioengineering, 11(11), 1065.

 Contact
 For any questions or requests regarding the original dataset, please contact the corresponding author: